BlackHolePerturbationToolkit/KerrGeodesics/README.md

 # KerrGeodesics

-Version 0.3.0
-Copyright 2017 Niels Warburton
+Copyright 2017-2020 Black Hole Perturbation Toolkit

 The KerrGeodesics package provides a set of functions for calculating properties of bound timelike geodesic orbits about a Kerr black hole.